VieyraCalistro/Jumble_Game/README.md

 Rules:

-•	You will have 60 seconds to guess the right word to continue to the next round.
+•	You will have 60 seconds to guess the word correctly and continue to the next round.

 •	Make as many guesses as you can in the time frame to increase the possibility of guessing the correct word.

-•	Guessing other words stored in my dictionary will also give you points.
+•	Guessing other words stored in the .txt file will also give you points.